bawkee/SqlBinder/README.md

 - 🏆 **Award-Winning Article**: Check out our [CodeProject article](#link-to-article) for an in-depth walkthrough.
 - 🌐 **Real-world Demo**: A WPF-based application demonstrating SqlBinder's capabilities with the Northwind database.

+## Current Status

+SqlBinder has been stable for several years.
+Even though it hasn't seen recent updates, the code base was used in real-world production environments.
+I believe a boost in its user base could rekindle community involvement, new features and contributions.
+I will upgrade the current beta to a stable 1.0.0 release, no code changes will be made for this.

 ## A Quick Demonstration

 Consider the following method signature: